sage-code/eve/manual/structure.md

 ## Variadic parameters

-One aspect can receive multiple arguments of the same type separated by comma into one parameter.
+One method can receive multiple arguments of the same type separated by comma into one parameter.

 * The variadic parameter name start with "*" prefix.
 * The surplus of arguments are captured into last parameter named: "*args".